 I find it fascinating how the human brain works, whether that be a ‘normal’ brain or a ‘famous’ brain.

 We can have lots of positives in our lives, yet when the not-so-good stuff creeps in, we gravitate towards that.

 Let’s put Brendan Cole’s words into perspective with this magnificent pie chart:

-The green is all the good stuff – all of Geri Halliwell’s and Brendan Cole’s adoring fans – but there’s a slither of red which can pull our attention away from the green stuff.
+The green is all the good stuff – all of Geri Halliwell’s and Brendan Cole’s adoring fans – but there’s a slither of red which can pull our attention away from the green.

-When something doesn’t quite go as we hoped, there will likely be many brilliant things around it – just like all that green that surrounds that minuscule piece of red.
+When something doesn’t quite go as we hoped, there are likely many brilliant things around it – just like that massive green chunk that surrounds the minuscule piece of red.